 - Alliteration can make serious things sound funnier due to alliteration’s usual association with light-heartedness.
 In The Seriously Extraordinary Diary Of Pig Cow is captured.
 The villain chants “Mince them on Monday, tan them on Tuesday…” (Do you recognise this joke from The Tawny Scrawny Lion, a classic Little Golden Book?)

 - Sometimes the wordplay element forms the entire basis of a plot.
-In The Incorrigible Children Of Ashton Place, the children appear to have been raised entirely by wolves.
+In The Incorrigible Children Of Ashton Place, the children have been raised by wolves.
 Literally.

 The following from Spongebob Squarepants is not only dual audience humour but is also in-group humour, understood only by people from a particular culture.
 It includes an explanation, for those of us not in the know when it comes to hipster cafes in a particular moment in history and place: